History of rugby union in the United States

-Professional competition of rugby union began in 2016 (PRO Rugby), and the currently-sanctioned top-level professional league, Major League Rugby began play in 2018.
+Professional competition of rugby union began in 2016, PRO Rugby, and the currently-sanctioned top-level professional league, Major League Rugby (MLR), began play in 2018.
 Major League Rugby implemented its first collegiate MLR Draft in 2020.
 Players are eligible for draft after 3 years in college at 21 years old.
 Free agents can try to join teams at 18 years old.

 College rugby is the fastest-growing college sport in the US.
 Rugby union is also the fastest growing-sport in the US.

 Early football variants

 Early European settlers in North America brought forms of medieval and traditional football with them.
 However, we know that in 1610, William Strachey, an English colonist at Jamestown, Virginia recorded a game played by Native Americans, called Pahsaheman, so it is clear that they had their own codes as well.
 Early games appear to have had much in common with the traditional "mob football" played in England.
 The games remained largely unorganized until the 19th century, when intramural games of football began to be played on college campuses.
 Each school played its own variety of football.

 Princeton students played a game called "ballown" as early as 1820.
 A Harvard tradition known as "Bloody Monday" began in 1827, which consisted of a mass ballgame between the freshman and sophomore classes.
 Dartmouth played its own version called "Old division football", the rules of which were first published in 1871, though the game dates to at least the 1830s.
 All of these games, and others, shared certain commonalities.
 They remained largely "mob" style games, with huge numbers of players attempting to advance the ball into a goal area, often by any means necessary.
 Rules were simple and violence and injury were common.
 The violence of these mob-style games led to widespread protests and a decision to abandon them.
 Yale, under pressure from the city of New Haven, banned the play of all forms of football in 1860, while Harvard followed suit in 1861.